jared-hembrow/dragonBlackJack/README.md

 npm run start
 ```

-Now you should be able to run the commands at the top of this page to play blackjack in you discord server
+Now you should be able to run the commands at the top of this page to play blackjack in a discord server

 ## What i learnt from this project